About Concrete Foundations and our Investigation

 What you can do if you Believe your Home is Affected

-Talk with a professional engineer about testing the concrete in your home for damage, and their recommended next steps for repair.
+You may wish to talk with a professional engineer about testing the concrete in your home for damage, and their recommended next steps for repair.

 You can verify that your professional engineer is licensed, and your home improvement contractor is registered at www.elicense.ct.gov